Dear Wise Woman,

 This letter contains information you will need to ensure a smooth and serene arrival and departure.

-You are invited to make this Conference your own.
-There are no compulsory activities, however this year some workshops will be taking bookings.
+You’re invited to make this Conference your own.
+There are no compulsory activities, however some sessions to take bookings.
 Choose whichever sessions meet your fancy.
 As there is minimal cell reception at the venue, a paper program will be provided when you check-in.

 This is a fully catered Conference.